UVADS/ds6015/README.md

   Share meeting notes with the others.
 - If you need to cancel a meeting, give at least 24hrs notice
 - Once availability is shared, get meetings scheduled quickly

+## Grading
+- Details in the Syllabus
+- Students on same project may receive different grade based on participation, effort
+- Faculty mentor does grading.
+Make your efforts clear to them:
+  - In status reports, list your contributions
+  - In final paper, list your contributions

 ## Deliverable Details